yehia67/documentation/client-libraries/0.1/getting-started/java-quickstart.md

 }
 ```

 4\.
-Save your changes and compile this Java class from the command line
+If you installed the library manually, save your changes and compile this Java class from the command line

 ```bash
 javac -cp jota-[VERSION]-jar-with-dependencies.jar ConnectToNode.java
 ```

 5\.
-Run the compiled code from the command line
+If you installed the library manually, run the compiled code from the command line

 --------------------
 ### macOS and Linux